joelturnbull/posts/posts/2013-06-07-why-pivotal-tractor.md

 Tracker.
 It's doubtful we could have gotten to where we are as Gaslight without Pivotal Tracker.
 Without Tracker we would have had to use some other tool that had more baggage to work around.
-Tracker has been the simplest thing to do Agile development for the last five years.
+Tracker has been the simplest thing to do agile development for the last five years.
 However, these are problems we've found over the last year or so, as we've been trying to integrate more design into our development.